fullstopslash/snowflake/docs/TROUBLESHOOTING.md

 ---

+## Wayland crashes back to login after auth

+Use Ctrl+Alt+f# to oopen a terminal and inspect Wayland logs during boot up and crash

 ## The user systemd session is degraded

 This issue was encountered during a home-manager switch without any substantial changes to the config.